 Allstar Ecology has four staff members qualified for botanical surveys in West Virginia.
 We conduct surveys for rare, threatened, and endangered plant species, state sensitive species, state species of special concern, and regional forester’s sensitive species.
 We have conducted surveys on a wide range of land use types, including US National Forest Service Land, State Parks, Wildlife Management Areas, and private lands throughout the Mid Atlantic Region.
 During a recent project, AllStar Botanists significantly increased the known population of Trifolium stoloniferum (running buffalo clover) in West Virginia, a federally endangered species.
 We have also located three new populations of Isotria medeoloides (small whorled pogonia), a federally threatened species.
 Our AllStar Botany team is diverse and thorough.
 We successfully see projects through from start to finish including agency coordination, field work, maps, reports and agency submittal and ultimately project clearance.

 Dylan grew up in WV and has enjoyed finding and identifying plants since childhood.
 After college, he worked for various employers in the Natural Resources field, including the University of MD, the Garrett County MD Extension Service, MD DNR, USFS, and, most recently, AllStar Ecology.
 During his ten years at AllStar, he has conducted extensive botanical surveys on National Forests, State Forests, and private lands and successfully found and identified several federal and state listed plant species, as well as regional forester’s sensitive species on numerous projects.

 Education: A.S., Natural Resources and Wildlife Technology-Garrett College | B.S., Wildlife and Fisheries Resources – West Virginia University

-Author’s Training & Certifications: Qualified surveyor of running buffalo clover, Virginia spiraea, and small whorled pogonia.
+Author’s Training & Certifications: Qualified surveyor of all Federal plant species in West Virginia including running buffalo clover, Virginia spiraea, and small whorled pogonia.